-The six second-year core courses offer students opportunities to augment and deepen their skills through guided practice.
-Our courses in organizational and political efficacy prepare students to understand and work effectively in various political and organizational contexts.
+The second-year core courses offer students opportunities to augment and deepen their skills through guided practice.
+Organizational Efficacy trains students to maximize performance in nonprofits and government agencies, and Political Efficacy prepares them for the politics of policy making.
 For the advanced analytics and research methods requirement, students may choose among three options that develop expertise in qualitative methods, computer modeling and simulations, or econometrics.
-We also include in-depth training on local policy making, with opportunities for students to work with local organizations on current community-level issues.
+Recognizing the significant impact of local government, we also include in-depth training on local planning and policy making, with opportunities for students to work with organizations in Oakland and the greater San Francisco Bay Area on current community-level issues.
 Two elective courses can also be used to build substantive knowledge or alternatively, to deepen analytical capacity in areas such as statistics or economics.

 Multidisciplinary skill training comes together in the two-semester Integrative Core, in which students apply various analytic frameworks to a series of current policy problems, using real-world data and interacting with practicing policy analysts and managers.
 The Integrative Core culminates in the student's own policy analysis (the Master’s Policy Report) conducted for an external client.
 With faculty assistance, students select the MPR topic and client, using the project as an opportunity to develop substantive expertise in a particular policy area such as education, the environment, or health.
-The MPR serves as a reference for students entering the job market, and the project experience prepares students to transition into their professional policy careers.
+The MPR experience prepares students to transition into their professional policy careers.